jasonbayton/11ty/_src/projects/managed-info/support/troubleshooting.md

 **Ensure devices are able to connect to the internet.**

-Licence validation is performed on every app launch.
-If MANAGED INFO is unable to reach the PING service, it will retry for 7 days before clearing the licensed state.
-All customisations will then disable.
+Licence validation is performed on every app launch and whenever managed configuration changes.
+If MANAGED INFO is unable to reach the PING service, it will retry for 30 days before clearing the licensed state.
+All licensed features will then disable.

 ### Customisations don't update